ciccalab/MEGA/README.md

 Welcome to MEGA-RVs Repository
 -------------------------------

-0. GNU General Public License
+0. How to cite us
 ==============================

 MEGA-RVs is an evolution of the original method MEGA pubblished at the following